 If you have atrial fibrillation (AFib) or experience heart palpitations, you have probably heard that you should stop your consumption of caffeine.
-Dr. J. Christian Hays, Electrophysiologist for the St. Elizabeth Heart & Vascular Institute, says that is not necessarily true.
+Dr. Jon Hays, Electrophysiologist for the Florence Wormwald Heart & Vascular Institute at St. ELizabeth, says that is not necessarily true.

 “The practice of eliminating caffeine from your diet if you have heart rhythm issues is an old standard of care,” he says.
-“Since 2000, there have been numerous clinical studies about the effects of caffeine on AFib and they lack evidence showing caffeine has a negative impact on AFib.”
+“There have been numerous clinical studies about the effects of caffeine on AFib and they lack evidence showing caffeine has a negative impact on AFib.”

 AFib is the most common form of heart arrhythmia or irregular heartbeat.
 As you age, it becomes more common.
 Dr. Hays says, “At age 40, you have about a 1 percent chance of having AFib.
 By age 80, the prevalence increases to 10 percent.”

 AFib may be caused by many factors including: